nilsanilsson/nilsanilsson.github.io/_pages/about.md

 ---
 Highly analytical early-career researcher in physics with teaching experience.
-My main research interests are phenomenology of new physics in gravity and cosmology, in particular bridging theory and observations, along with early Universe physics and General Relativity.
+My main research interests are phenomenology of new physics in gravity and cosmology, in particular bridging theory and observations.
+I am also interested in early-Universe physics and General Relativity.

 Interests
 ======